Understanding and Managing Emotions

 Regularly reading books with your child to explore all their emotions can help them to label them.

-Noah’s Ark has a series of simple feelings books available for sale.
-If you would like a set of these books, we are offering them free to any family, at only the cost of postage.
+Noah’s Ark has a series of simple feelings books available.
+If you would like a set of these books, we are offering them free to any family, with pickup from our Bundoora office.

 All Feelings are ok, but not all Behaviours are ok